Hong Kong cuisine: Hot pot

+Dai Pai Dong

+Open-air street vendors that sold assortment of affordable, hot, stir-fry dishes.
+The name means "big license plate stall" which reflected the operating licence that allowed families of civil servant to make a living and legitimise their food businesses.
+In the 1950s, dai pai dong were everywhere.
+Now, there are very few dai pai dongs standing.

+Hong Kong–style desserts

+Traditional options include "tong sui" (sweet soup), such as red bean, mung bean, black sesame, sago, steamed milk soup.
+It is said that these sweet soup desserts were popular in cities clustered around the Pearl River Delta.

 Hong Kong–style drinks

 Non-alcoholic beverages are particularly associated with cha chaan teng, a unique kind of restaurant in Hong Kong.
 Since drink recipes are not franchise-based, most drinks can vary depending on the restaurant.
 Rock sugar and syrup are commonly used to add sweetness.

 Some beverages that originated in the tea culture of Taiwan, such as bubble tea and honey green tea, had been brought to Hong Kong and become part of Hong Kong's beverage culture.